CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 where $s_q =\frac{s_w s_x}  {s_y} $ is the requantization scalar.

 In our approach, scalar $s_y $ is determined in advance by calibration.
-With calibrated scalar $s_y$, for output $y$ of each operator and weighted scalar $ s_w$, we can further determine requantization scalar $s_q$ by definition.
+With calibrated scalar $s_y$, for output $y$ of each operator and weights scalar $ s_w$, we can further determine requantization scalar $s_q$ by definition.
 Thus, we can rewrite the original graph to an annotated graph as the figure shown below:

 ![img](simulatedquantv2.png)